Integrally closed domain: Normal rings

 Item (i) is often phrased as "regular in codimension 1".
-Note (i) implies that the set of associated primes $Ass(A)$ has no embedded primes, and, when (i) is the case, (ii) means that $Ass(A/fA)$ has no embedded prime for any non-zerodivisor f.
+Note that (i) implies that the set of associated primes $Ass(A)$ has no embedded primes, and, when (i) is the case, (ii) means that $Ass(A/fA)$ has no embedded prime for any non-zerodivisor f.
 In particular, a Cohen-Macaulay ring satisfies (ii).
 Geometrically, we have the following: if X is a local complete intersection in a nonsingular variety; e.g., X itself is nonsingular, then X is Cohen-Macaulay; i.e., the stalks $\mathcal{O}_p$ of the structure sheaf are Cohen-Macaulay for all prime ideals p.
 Then we can say: X is normal (i.e., the stalks of its structure sheaf are all normal) if and only if it is regular in codimension 1.

 Completely integrally closed domains

 Let A be a domain and K its field of fractions.
 An element x in K is said to be almost integral over A if the subring A[x] of K generated by A and x is a fractional ideal of A; that is, if there is a nonzero $d \in A$ such that $d x^n \in A$ for all $n \ge 0$.
 Then A is said to be completely integrally closed if every almost integral element of K is contained in A. A completely integrally closed domain is integrally closed.
 Conversely, a noetherian integrally closed domain is completely integrally closed.

 Assume A is completely integrally closed.
 Then the formal power series ring $AX$ is completely integrally closed.
 This is significant since the analog is false for an integrally closed domain: let R be a valuation domain of height at least 2 (which is integrally closed).
 Then $RX$ is not integrally closed.
 Let L be a field extension of K. Then the integral closure of A in L is completely integrally closed.

 An integral domain is completely integrally closed if and only if the monoid of divisors of A is a group.